dadesina/infomyne-site/content/home/skills.md

 [[feature]]
   icon = "users"
   icon_pack = "fas"
-  name = "Learning and Training" description = "We believe continuous learning and acquiring knowledge are critical skills that will enable people stay relevant.
-Let's show you how we design effective, engaging and personalized training."
+  name = "Personalized Learning and Training Development" description = "**Continuous learning** and acquiring new knowledge are essential skills to staying relevant.
+Let's show you how we design effective, engaging and **personalized training**."

 [[feature]]
   icon = "project-diagram"